Sikhism in Australia: Entrepreneurial migrants: travelling rural hawkers

 Towards the end of the 19th century, Indian hawkers, many of whom were Sikh, became a common sight in the country regions throughout the country.
 Peddling was a common occupation in rural India and was readily transplanted to rural Australia, due to its widely dispersed population.
 Hawking required little capital to begin, with young men travelling on foot until they had enough money to purchase a horse and cart.
 The hawking system was based on credit, with warehouses selling goods to Indian wholesalers on credit, who provided the hawkers their stock on credit, who in turn sold their goods to the farmers and farmhands on credit.
 Credit was vital as money was often only available after the harvesting of the crops.
 The hawkers sold a wide variety of goods from work wear and farming goods for the men of the household, to fashionable clothing, trinkets and sewing needles for the wives and daughters.
 All hawkers required licenses issued by the state and from the 1890s licenses started to become restricted to British subjects.
 This denied Afghans, Assyrians and Chinese from renewing their license, giving the Sikhs a monopoly on hawking which they held until the 1930s when new European migrants began to ply the trade.
 While the hawkers were usually well received by the people of the country, with many stories of the hawkers cooking curries with the wives and playing cricket with the men, their success worried some politicians.
 Sikh hawkers sent some of their profits back to their families in the villages of Punjab and invested the rest by building stores and buying land, especially in northern New South Wales, where their continued acquisition caused the minister for of lands, Niel Nielson, to speak out.
 Two of the most successful Sikh hawkers were Baba Ram Singh and Otim (Uttam) Singh who arrived in 1890 learnt the trade and prospered and in 1907 they established "The People Stores".
 Baba Ram Singh lived to be 106 and is thought to have brought the first Guru Granth Sahib to Australia in the early 1920s, while in his lifetime Otim Singh acquired £10,000 and developed a thriving business on Kangaroo Island.
 As their families were not allowed to join these early pioneers many travelled back and forth finally returning to their original homeland to retire.

-Some of the earliest arrivals in Australia, whose families / offspring continue to live in Australia.
-They have reached their 4th/5th/6th generation now in Australia.
+However, a large number remained in Australia.
+Their descendants are now 6th generation immigrants, although it is unknown if they retain their ancestors’ faith.